You are here

 How to work with Broker Dealers on Your Reg A+, and how to handle the Problem States

-As a group they account for ~12% of the US online active investing market with Texas (6%) and Florida (8%) in the numbers one and two positions.
-Of course, all investors from outside the USA are allowed to invest even when you do not have a Broker-Dealer.
-We will introduce you to an experienced broker-dealer that will get you access to investors from these States for a fee of 1% on the whole raise - it took us years to find a good broker-dealer that offers such a competitive rate.
-There are further complications with Washington State.
+Here we discuss the option of using a Broker Dealer on your Reg A+ and the different ways that you can work with Broker-Dealers.
+We also explain the so-called "Problem States": Texas, Florida, Washington, and New Jersey.
+As a group, they account for as much as 16% of the US investing market, with Florida (8%) and Texas (6%) in the number one and two positions.
+Of course, investors outside the USA can invest when you do not use a Broker-Dealer.
+As our customer, if you choose to work with a broker for the Problem States, we will introduce you to an experienced broker-dealer that will get you access to investors from these States for a fee of 1% - it took us years to find good broker-dealers that offer such a competitive rate.

 Related content: